 Now could you do this on your own without a guide?
 I think it depends on the time of year.
 The ice was pretty solid when I was there in February after weeks of sub-zero nights, but if you go earlier in the season, the river might not be as solid as it looks.
 In this case, it’s important that you know how to read the ice and avoid any less-than-stable spots or you could fall in…which would be very dangerous.
 If you go without a guide, do so at your own risk, and definitely don’t go without microspikes or you’ll be slipping all over the place.

-If you could care less about photography, then spend your morning working up a little sweat by borrowing a fat bike from Pyramid Lake Resort and heading out on the ice.
+Get a fat tire bike at Pyramid Lake Resort and head out on the ice for one of the most unique Jasper National Park winter activities!
 The lake completely freezes over in winter, and they have a series of groomed trails on the lake with spectacular views of Pyramid Peak.
 You can also cross-country ski or even ice skate on the lake.
 For the more advanced fat bike rider (or once you get the hang of it), head into the forest for some more varied terrain.

 The main tourist attractions just south of Jasper are Athabasca Falls and Sunwapta Falls.
 Both are frozen over in winter.
 I thought Athabasca was still very pretty with some icy glacier pools below the falls, but Sunwapta isn’t really worth a stop for a photo op unless you just need some fresh air.
-My photo guide Jeff Lewis, mentioned above, suggested going a bit further south to the Icefields Center if you have time (which I didn’t).
+If you have time, go a bit further south to the Icefields Center for more winter magic.

-Watch my newest YouTube video to see the spots covered in this Jasper National Park winter itinerary!
+Watch my YouTube video to see the spots covered on this Jasper National Park winter trip!

 Thanks to Tourism Jasper for hosting me.
 As always, all words and opinions are my own.